smatechnologies/commvault-java/README.md

 associated documentation.

 ### Installation
-Download the commvalut.zip file from desired Release by selecting and saving the file.
+Download the commVault_Windows.zip file from the desired Release by selecting and saving the file.
 After download create an installation folder (i.e c:\connectors\commvault) and extract the downloaded file into this directory.